andreluispy/pge-editor/README.md

 # pge-editor
- A Editor for PGE-Engine
+  A web-based Game Engine to make games with Python or JS

- The editor is maked with HTML/CSS/JS
+ The editor is maked with HTML/CSS/JS and Electron

 # The Engine Team and Contributors